How Physician Practices Are Boosting Healthcare Worker Morale and Engagement

 Switching to Feedtrail’s platform for PX surveys allowed Dennis to shift his focus from quantitative to qualitative data.
 As a result, physicians can now look at first-person insights and understand exactly what patients see, feel, want, and need.

 The system sends an alert any time surveys come in — most of which contain kind words — so staff members receive positive feedback multiple times a day.
 “I’ve never seen anything like [this] as far as engagement goes,” he says.
-“I [now] see smiles on people’s faces and a willingness to have a conversation with me.”
+“I now see smiles on people’s faces and a willingness to have a conversation with me.”

-Make fun part of beating physician burnout
+Make fun part of improving patient experiences

 For example, when March Madness rolled around, Dennis took the opportunity to create a similar showdown between various departments at Texas Tech — calling it “PX Madness.”
 The tournament was a friendly competition to see which teams would get the best weekly feedback scores.
 Just like the basketball version, there were brackets, rounds, and an ultimate champion — not to mention a company-wide obsession with the results.